benjypng/logseq-osmmaps-plugin/README.md

 Instructions:

-In your Logseq settings, copy and paste the following code:
+In your Logseq settings, copy and paste the following code and edit in your API keys/tokens accordingly:

 ```
 {